 - Anderko, L., Chalupka, S., Gray, W. and Kesten, K. (2013).
 Greening the “proclamation for change”: healing through sustainable health care environments nurses advocate sustainable design to transform health care.
 American Journal of Nursing.
 113 (4), 52-59.

 - Austin Gray, W., Kesten, K., Hurst, S., Duffy Day, T. and Anderko, L. (2012).
 Using medical simulation centers to test design interventions: A pilot study on the impact of lighting and color modifications on nurses’ stress and alertness.
 Health Environments and Research Design, 5 (3), 46-65.

 - Daly-Bowman, C., Tola, D. Kesten, K. (2012).
 Providing safe passage: rapid sequence intubation for advanced practice nurses, AACN Advanced Critical Care, 23 (3) 1-14.

-- Kesten, K. & Conrad, D. (2016).
-Chapter 3: Defining the doctor of nursing practice: current trends in K. Moran, R. Burson & D. Conrad (Eds.), The doctor of nursing practice scholarly project: a framework for success, Burlington, MA: Jones and Bartlett Learning.
+- Kesten, K. & Conrad, D. (2020).
+Chapter 3: Defining the doctor of nursing practice: current trends in K. Moran, R. Burson & D. Conrad (Eds.), The doctor of nursing practice scholarly project: a framework for success, (3rd Ed.)
+Burlington, MA: Jones and Bartlett Learning.

 - Kesten, K. Brown, H., Hurst, S. Briggs, L. (2010).
 Chapter 12: Simulation in acute care advanced practice nursing, in W. Nehring & F. Lashley, High-fidelity patient simulation in nursing education, Burlington, MA: Jones and Bartlett Publishers.